-1 Module name 42924 Electrical energy storage systems 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester.
-3 Lecturers -
+1 Module name 42924 Electrical energy storage systems 5 ECTS 2 Courses / lectures Vorlesung: Elektrische Energiespeichersysteme 5 ECTS 3 Lecturers DrIng.
+Bernd Eckardt Prof. Dr. Martin März

 4 Module coordinator DrIng.
 Bernd Eckardt 5 Contents Introduction to electric energy storage systems and their applications regarding the mode of operation and load scenarios in mobile and stationary applications Basics on electrochemical and physical energy storage systems as well as the used electronics for measuring (e.g. battery management system (BMS)) and connecting the storage to the source or load (e.g. power electronic).
-Different electrochemical storage systems (Pb, NiCd, NiMH, NaNiCl2, Lilo), fuel cells, flywheels, capacitors and thermal storages Basics on analytic calculations of necessary ratings for mobile an stationary applications according to capacity, charge and discharge power, losses and lifetime Safety aspects using energy storage systems 6 Learning objectives and skills Students who participate in this course get basic knowledge on the use and selection of different electric energy storage systems.
+Different electrochemical storage systems (Pb, NiCd, NiMH, NaNiCl2, Lilo), fuel cells, flywheels, capacitors and thermal storages Basics on analytic calculations of necessary ratings for mobile an stationary applications according to capacity, charge and discharge power, losses and lifetime Safety aspects using energy storage systems Students who participate in this course get base and selection of different electric energy storage the most common used electrochemical storage and the specific properties are discussed.
+Furth based on capacitors, flywheels and fuel cells at The basic electric performance and the system For different applications the students learn to requirements, to work with available datasheet.
+Students who participate in this course get basic knowledge on the use and selection of different electric energy storage systems.
 Therefore the most common used electrochemical storage systems are presented and the specific properties are discussed.
 Further on storage solutions based on capacitors, flywheels and fuel cells are covered.
 The basic electric performance and the system behavior is described.
 For different applications the students learn to specify the necessary requirements, to work with available datasheets and to configure electric storage systems.
 7 Prerequisites Prerequisites: To succeed in this course, students will need basic knowledge in chemistry and electronics.
-8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Elective modules from other specialisation 1-2 Master of Science Clean Energy Processes 20212 Specialisation modules 1-4 Master of Science Clean Energy Processes 20212 10 Method of examination Variable 11 Grading procedure Variable (100%) 12 Module frequency only in summer semester 13 Workload in clock hours Contact hours: 60 h Independent study: 90 h
+8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Elective modules from other specialisation 1-2 Master of Science Clean Energy Processes 20212 Specialisation modules 1-4 Master of Science Clean Energy Processes 20212 10 Method of examination Variable (90 minutes) 11 Grading procedure Variable (100%) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 60 h Independent study: 90 h